Avocado Oil Salad Dressing

-Immune-boosting Avocado Oil Salad Dressing (also referred to as Turmeric Salad Dressing) is a healthy salad dressing made with avocado oil, lemon, garlic, turmeric, Dijon mustard and honey.
-Not only is this avocado oil dressing delicious, it’s rich with antioxidants and anti-inflammatory benefits.
+This Avocado Oil Salad Dressing recipe (also called Turmeric Salad Dressing) is a healthy salad dressing made with avocado oil, lemon, garlic, turmeric, Dijon mustard and honey.
+Glass mason jar with a spoon in it and half filled with avocado oil salad dressing.
+A white bowl of salad and two forks are next to the mason jar.

-This healthy salad dressing is quick and easy to make and it goes well with a bowl of simple fresh crisp greens and on main salads loaded to the brim with fresh colorful organic produce..
+This salad dressing with avocado oil is quick and easy to make and it goes well with a bowl of simple fresh crisp greens and on main salads loaded to the brim with fresh colorful organic produce..

 This dressing is light and bright and goes with just about any lettuce you would want to toss it with.